ebeneliason/easy-pattern/README.md

 ### What if my pattern doesn't appear?

-Make sure you've specified either the `pattern` or the `ditherType` parameters properly.
+Make sure you've specified the `pattern` parameter properly.
 More info on [defining your patterns](#defining-your-patterns) is provided in the previous section.

 ### What if my pattern doesn't animate?

-1. First, make sure you've properly specified an `xDuration` and/or `yDuration`, without which your pattern will remain static.
+1. First, make sure you've specified an `xDuration` and/or `yDuration`, without which your pattern will remain static.
 2. Ensure that `draw()` gets called as necessary to reflect the rendered pattern.
 If you're using a sprite, you can call `self:markDirty()` from your `update()` function.
 See the [notes on performance](#what-about-performance) to optimize drawing.
 If you're not using sprites,